Shared Values

 Shared Application Values can be marked as Secret

-.
-This means that they will be treated differently when stored and referenced.
-When being stored, secret values will be stored encrypted in a dedicated secret store (for example, HashiCorp Vault).
-Secret values are also not retrievable by Humanitec.
-This means they will not appear in the UI, CLI or API.
+Secret values are also not retrievable by the Platform Orchestrator.
+This means they will not appear in the UI, CLI, or API.
 They will also not be present in exported Kubernetes Manifests.

-Instead of a value, Humanitec’s UI will show the Version ID of a secret.
+Instead of a value, the Platform Orchestrator UI will show the Version ID of a secret.
 The Version IDs of App values and Environment overrides are independent of each other.
 This means that even seemingly equal versions of the same key don’t necessarily share the same value, and equal values most likely won’t have the same ID.
 Version ID increases only when the value is changed, description changes don’t affect it.

 Value Set Versions